 First, the attendant applies a light powder to the dry skin to enable the wax stick better.
 Then she smears wax which was pre-heated over the area.
 She then presses the cloth over the wax and immediately rips it off.
 She repeats the procedure until the hair has been removed to the client’s satisfaction.
 In some cases, the attendant can ask the client to hold the skin taut to make the removal cleaner and less painful.

 The Brazilian wax is said to be quite painful.
 There are some measures that are taken to reduce the pain.
-An anaesthetic cream is sometimes smeared over the area before the procedure begins.
+An anesthetic cream is sometimes smeared over the area before the procedure begins.
 It is also advised not to schedule the procedure during a premenstrual period when bloating causes the skin to become tender.
 The client is encouraged to communicate to the attendant in case the pain becomes unbearable.

 There are a few other tips that come with the Brazilian wax.
-It is advisable to wear lose clothes before and after the procedure.
+It is advisable to wear loose clothes before and after the procedure.
 There are ointments that are supposed to be applied in case a swelling occurs.
 Finally, it is advisable to delay sexual intercourse until the swelling has reduced.